- Why should I consider the Energy Management Program?

 The multi-disciplinary program draws on expertise across the UT campus, namely, faculty in the Cockrell School of Engineering, the Jackson School of Geosciences, and the McCombs School of Business.
 Students will take petroleum operations and geology courses to better understand oil, gas and minerals.
 Relevant legal aspects, such as operating agreements, mineral rights, title clearance, and surface agreements, will be covered through coursework in real estate law, contracts law, and oil & gas law, offered by McCombs’ faculty in the Business, Government and Society department.
 Instruction in business administration and finance will be also be provided through McCombs coursework.
 These skills are designed to complement any degree plan at the University of Texas.

 - Is there a student organization associated with the Energy Management Program?

 Yes!
 The Texas Energy Forum (TEF) is the undergraduate energy student organization.
 They hold meetings every other Tuesday evening, and often host industry professionals as guest speakers on a variety of energy topics.
 TEF has an oil & gas division that will collaborate with local industry association groups, Austin Petroleum Landman Association and Austin Petroleum Exploration Society, to promote industry engagement through experiential educational opportunities, field trips, social activities, and internships.

 To learn more about TEF, please see their website: http://texasenergyforum.blogspot.com/.

-- How do I register for these classes and do I need special approval?
+- How do I register for the program classes and do I need special approval?

 You will need to apply for admission into the program.
-Once admitted you will be allowed to register for the core courses during the summer registration period outlined by the University registration schedule.
+If admitted you will be given access to register for the core courses during the summer registration period outlined by the University registration schedule.

 - Is there an application, and if so, when and how do I apply?